Mariann Byerwalter: Awards

-Ms. Byerwalter was selected as an Outstanding Director for 2014 by the San Francisco Business Times and Silicon Valley Business Journal.
+Byerwalter was selected as an Outstanding Director for 2014 by the San Francisco Business Times and Silicon Valley Business Journal.
 She was named a Distinguished Honoree for the 2014 Harvard Business School “50 Years of Women at HBS” gala.
 She was recognized in the San Francisco Business Times’ “Most Influential Business Women in the Bay Area” for 2001, 2002, and 2017 and received the 1998 Financial Woman of the Year Award from the Financial Women’s Association of San Francisco.

-Ms. Byerwalter received the 2015 Stanford University Gold Spike Award, one of the University’s highest honors for exceptional volunteer service and leadership.
+Byerwalter received the 2015 Stanford University Gold Spike Award, one of the University’s highest honors for exceptional volunteer service and leadership.
 She was also awarded the 2015 Stanford Medical School’s Dean’s Medal, given to individuals whose scientific, medical, humanitarian or other contributions have significantly advanced the mission of Stanford Medicine.
-Ms. Byerwalter was named a 2019 Legendary Woman of Heart by the American Heart Association.